abdxdev/markdown-latex-pdf-builder/README.md

 1. Open any folder in VS Code.
 2. Create a new Markdown file (for example, `report.md`).
 3. Add your content.
-Check out our [comprehensive guide](https://github.com/abdxdev/md2lualatex/blob/main/test/COMPREHENSIVE-GUIDE.pdf) for advanced features and examples.
+Check out our [comprehensive guide](https://github.com/abdxdev/markdown-latex-pdf-builder/blob/main/test/COMPREHENSIVE-GUIDE.pdf) for advanced features and examples.
-4. Press `Ctrl + Shift + R` and select **md2lualatex: Build Document**.
+4. Press `Ctrl + Shift + R` and select **markdown-latex-pdf-builder: Build Document**.
 (Extension: Command Runner must be installed.
 Follow prerequisites if you haven't done so.)
 5. After a few moments, the PDF will be generated along with a `.json` metadata file.
 Edit this file to change document settings like title, university, and date.
 (To permanently change default values, see the next section.)
 6. Re-run the build command from step 4 to generate the updated PDF.